vedangwartikar/academic-kickstart-1/content/authors/admin/_index.md

 - Visitors
 ---

-I am a programming enthusiast pursuing Computer Engineering in my final year at Pune Institute of Computer Technology.
+I am an undergraduate researcher pursuing Computer Engineering in my final year at Pune Institute of Computer Technology.
 My prime areas of focus are Cyber Security & Deep Learning.
 I am a FOSS guy, passionate primarily about Linux.
 You can find me hanging out on GitHub, contributing to awesome open-source projects.
 I write technical blogs on a variety of topics that interest me.